 One of the greatest things about trading is that you don’t need a university degree or any sort of formal education to become a trader.
 Furthermore, technology advancements and omnipresent high-speed Internet access have further broken down the barriers to accessing global stock and futures markets from anywhere in the world.

-The naysayers will insist on saying that day trading stocks or futures for a living is a pipe dream, but taking calculated risks is what the business world is all about.
+The naysayers will insist on saying that day trading for a living is a pipe dream, but taking calculated risks is what the business world is all about.
 While the early years of every business start-up are difficult, the upside of trading as a business is enormous for the right person with the right mindset, motivation, and guidance.

 Learn how to calculate your personal NPV based on your own data and assumptions as part of your trading business plan here.